piddlingtuna/COMP1521_21T2/week10/virtual_memory.md

 offset = 5096 % 4096 == 1808
 physical_address = 4096 * 5 + 1808 == 22288;

-PAGE FAULT

-Virtual page 1 is not in memory:
+Virtual page is not in memory:
 - isn't enough physical memory
 - hasn't been used yet (lazy loading)

+This causes a page fault.
+The page is loaded from the hard drive into RAM.

 ## Least Recently Used